robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 **Talking Points:**

-- "CRUD operations are the four basic functions in persistent storage."
+- CRUD operations are the four basic functions in persistent storage.
-- "CRUD operations are everywhere in programming."
+- CRUD operations are everywhere in programming.
-- "Here, we're most concerned with how our API is going to create, read, and update data via an HTTP URL."
+- Here, we're most concerned with how our API is going to create, read, and update data via an HTTP URL.

 </aside>